Riders cantering in a green part of the Sahara

 Saharan Caravan

 Discover the Sahara on horseback and enjoy a real equestrian adventure.
-Ride off the beaten track over the sand dunes of the Erg Chegaga, accompanied by a caravan of camels carrying your belongings and camp equipment - a truly sustainable horse riding holiday.
+Ride off the beaten track over the sand dunes of the Erg Chegaga.
 The trusty Barb and Barb Arab cross horses will carry you safely over deep sand dunes, stony plateaus and dry riverbeds.
 This is a magical and fully immersive way to explore the Sahara on horseback.

 Book now Print the details for this ride